manalonghenry/InsightUBC/README.md

 ## Running and testing from an IDE

 IntelliJ Ultimate should be automatically configured the first time you open the project (IntelliJ Ultimate is a free download through the [JetBrains student program](https://www.jetbrains.com/community/education/#students/)).

-### Important Notes

-Unfortunately, there are bugs in our code.
-Additionally, our frontend is not fully functional.